obeli-sk/demo-stargazers/README.md

 obelisk server run --config ./obelisk-oci.toml
 ```

-The server start downloading the WASM components from the Docker Hub.
+The server will start downloading the WASM components from the Docker Hub.
 Wait for the following
 lines in the process output:

 ```log